sp9xu/ubitx-20x4/README.md

 This version is no longer suitable for 16x2 screens such as those provided in the uBITX kit.
 Don't forget to edit ubitx_ui.ino to change the callsign variable to your own callsign.

-This version also incorporates the cw sidetone fix written by @phdlee
+This version also incorporates the cw sidetone fix, cat system and various fixes written by @phdlee who has done a huge amount of work on the ubitx raduino code

 more info at <http://www.vk3dan.ninja>